 So says a task force of the American Political Science Association in a recently released report.
 It noted that only 12 percent of American households had incomes of more than $100,000 in 2000 - but 95 percent of the donors who made "substantial contributions" to both political parties came from that gilded 12 percent.

 "In these times of increasing patriotism," to quote The Seattle Times in one of its endless Republican party-line paeans to recently deceased Ronald Reagan - the man who wanted to make ketchup a vegetable for poor people while his White House was eating chef-made five-course dinners routinely - the APSA task force noted, "The educational and training benefits for America's all-volunteer army are modest compared with those in the original G.I.
 Bill and consequently have made less impact in boosting the schooling of veterans to the level of nonveterans."

 As a beneficiary of Richard Nixon's expanded G.I.
-Bill - I earned two degrees I could have never afforded, directly because of Republican Nixon's concern for veterans - I have followed the current adminis-tration's two-faced treatment of veterans with great interest.
+Bill - I earned two degrees I could have never afforded, directly because of Nixon's concern for veterans - I've followed the current administration's two-faced treat-ment of veterans with interest.